You deserve kindness.

 Self-compassion therapy can help.

-Aligned Life Therapy provides therapy for anxiety that focuses on building compassionate self-awareness and practical skills that are proven to help people manage their anxiety and enjoy life more fully.
-By taking a person-centered approach and incorporating therapeutic techniques from Compassion Focused Therapy, Acceptance and Commitment therapy, CBT, Mindfulness Based Therapy and many others, you’ll receive treatment that is customized to your experience.
+Aligned Life Therapy provides therapy for anxiety that focuses on building compassionate self-awareness and practical skills that are proven to help people manage their self-critic and enjoy life more fully.
+By incorporating therapeutic techniques from Compassion Focused Therapy, Acceptance and Commitment therapy, CBT, Mindfulness Based Therapy and many others, you’ll receive treatment that is customized to your experience.
 You can expect to develop tools that work and a kinder relationship with yourself.

 Therapy for low self-esteem and self-criticism can be deeply rewarding.
 You may have experienced trauma or difficulties in your family growing up that we will work through as part of the therapy.
 I use the principles of self-compassion and a range of proven therapeutic approaches to shine a light on why self-criticism shows up and what we can do about it.
 You’ll develop a self-compassionate voice that can slowly begin to influence how you feel about yourself and the world around you.
 We’ll laugh together too.
 Our minds work in ways we would never have chosen for ourselves!